-You must meet the conditions of your rental agreement in order to get back the full bond amount once you leave your rental property, rooming house, caravan or site under a site agreement.
+You must meet the conditions of your rental agreement so you can get the full bond amount back once your lease has ended.

-The landlord/estate agent or owner may claim part or all of the bond money if, for example, you have damaged the property or owe rent.
+The landlord/property manager or owner may claim part or all of the bond if, for example, you have damaged the property or owe rent.
 If there is a dispute about the bond claim, the tenant, resident, landlord/property manager or owner can apply to VCAT for a decision on who gets all or part of the bond.

-If a bond payment is dishonoured, the landlord/estate agent or owner can organise to collect the money and re-lodge the bond, or give you a:
+If a bond is not paid, the landlord/property manager or owner can organise to collect the money and re-lodge the bond, or give you a:

-If you get permission from your landlord or estate agent to sub-let the rental property, you become the head tenant and must take on landlord responsibilities for the sub-tenant.
+If you get written permission from your landlord/property manager to sub-let the rental property, you become the head tenant and must take on landlord responsibilities.
 This includes lodging the sub-tenant’s bond with the RTBA.
-For more information, view our Subletting (sub-tenancy) page.
+For more information, view Subletting (sub-tenancy).

 Landlord/estate agent and owner responsibilities

-If you are a landlord/estate agent or owner and take a bond from a tenant or resident, you must give them a copy of the condition report.
+If you are a landlord/property manager or owner and take a bond from a tenant or resident, you must give them a copy of the condition report.